Reno Stead Airport

-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned RTS by the FAA, but has no designation from the IATA (which assigned RTS to Rottnest Island Airport in Rottnest Island, Western Australia).
+Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Reno Stead Airport is assigned RTS by the FAA, but has no designation from the IATA (which assigned RTS to Rottnest Island Airport in Rottnest Island, Western Australia).
 Reno Stead Airport does not have regularly scheduled service, but functions as a general aviation reliever for the nearby Reno–Tahoe International Airport.
 The airport is used by the Bureau of Land Management as a base for fire fighting aircraft.